On Distillation of Guided Diffusion Models: Distilling a guided diffusion model

-where $ \; \hat{\rvx}_{\bm\theta}^{w}(\rvz_t)=(1+w)\hat{\rvx}_{c, \bm\theta}(\rvz_t)-w\hat{\rvx}_{\bm\theta}(\rvz_t)$.
 To incorporate the guidance weight $w$, we introduce a $w$-conditioned model, where $w$ is fed as an input to the student model.
 To better capture the feature, we apply Fourier embedding to $w$, which is then incorporated into the diffusion model backbone in a way similar to how the time-step was incorporated in ~\cite{kingma2021variational,salimans2022progressive}.
-As initialization plays a key role in the performance, we initialize the student model with the same parameters as the conditional model of the teacher, except for the newly introduced parameters related to $w$-conditioning.
-We provide the detailed algorithm for Step-one training in \cref{app:sec:extra_details}.
+As initialization plays a key role in the performance~\cite{salimans2022progressive}, we initialize the student model with the same parameters as the conditional model of the teacher, except for the newly introduced parameters related to $w$-conditioning.
+The model architecture we use is a U-Net model similar to the ones used in \cite{ho2022classifier} for pixel-space diffusion models and \cite{dhariwal2021diffusion,rombach2022high} for latent-space diffusion models.
+We use the same number of channels and attention as used in \cite{ho2022classifier} and the open-sourced Stable Diffusion repository\footnote{\url{https://github.com/CompVis/stable-diffusion}} for our experiments.
+We provide more details in the supplement.